hdavid16/InventoryManagement.jl/README.md

 - `:pipeline_holding_cost::Dict`: unit holding cost per period for inventory in-transit for each material (`keys`).
 Default = `0`.
 - `:unfulfilled_penalty::Dict`: unit penalty for unsatisfied internal demand for each material (`keys`).
 Default = `0`.
 - `:lead_time::Dict`: probability distributions from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) for the lead times for each material (`keys`) on that edge.
 Lead times are transportation times when the edge has two `distributor` nodes and production times when the edge joins the `producer` and `distributor` nodes in a plant.
 For deterministic lead times, instead of using a probability distribution, use `L where L  <: Number`.
 Default = `0`.
+- `:lead_time_data::Dict`: Vector of lead times with a non-negative value for each period in the simulation, for each material (`keys`) on that edge.
+Lead time data takes precedence over any lead time distribution/value.
+Default = `nothing`.
 - `:service_lead_time::Dict`: service lead time (probability distribution or deterministic value) allowed to fulfill (goods issue) internal demand for each material (`keys`).
 Default = `0`.

 ## Creating a Supply Chain Environment